Marijke Mann

 Marijke Mann (19 or 20 December 1937 – 5 June 2024) was an actress from Indonesia.
-Also credited as Marijke Haakman and Marika Mann.
+She was also credited as Marijke Haakman and Marika Mann.

-Biography
+Life and career

-Marijke Mann was born in December 1937 in Semarang, Indonesia.
-In 1947 she and her family came to South Africa.
-Mann was graduated from the London's Royal Academy of Dramatic Art in 1959.
-Soon after she returned to South Africa and her first role as a professional actress there was Helen of Troy in Jean Giraudoux’s Tiger at the Gates, staged by Ricky Arden for the University Players.
+Marijke Mann was born on 19 or 20 December 1937 in Semarang, Indonesia.
+In 1947 she and her family went to South Africa.

+Mann graduated from the Royal Academy of Dramatic Art in London in 1959.

+Soon after graduating, Mann returned to South Africa.
+Her first role as a professional actress there was Helen of Troy in Jean Giraudoux's Tiger at the Gates, staged by Ricky Arden for the University Players.

 In 1962 she went back to England, where after some time she was spotted by Laurence Olivier.

-In 1978 Mann and her husband went to New Zealand and were later located in Australia.

-Mann's acting on television included Coronation Street, Neighbours, Waiting at the Royal, Marshall Law and Blue Heelers.
+Mann's roles on television included Coronation Street, Neighbours, Waiting at the Royal, Marshall Law, and Blue Heelers.

-Personal life
+Personal life and death

-In 1965 she had married actor and producer John McKelvey (1916–1998), whom she had met in 1960.
+In 1965 she married actor and producer John McKelvey (1916–1998), whom she had met in 1960.

+In 1978 Mann and McKelvey went to New Zealand, and later to Australia.

+Mann died on 5 June 2024.